IDSIA-NLP/blah7/task2.md

 32895599		60	61	.
 S1
 ~~~~

-Taking column 5 and removing the duplicates you can get `Favipiravir : A new and emerging antiviral option in COVID-19 .`
+Taking column 5 and removing the duplicates you can get `Favipiravir : A new and emerging antiviral option in COVID-19 .` Be careful that the output above contains several empty columns (but correctly separated by tabs).
+You should use an approach that can read them properly!

 --------------------